dotnet/android/Documentation/project-docs/JavaJNI_Interop.md

 corresponds to a Java/Kotlin type, is derived from the `Java.Lang.Object` class (implemented in the `Mono.Android` assembly), which marks it as a "Java interoperable type", meaning that it can implement or override virtual Java methods.
-In order to make it possible to register and invoke such methods, it is necessary to generate a Java class which reflects the Managed one and provides an entry point to the Java <-> Managed transition.
+To make registration and invoking of such methods possible, it is necessary to generate a Java class which reflects the Managed one and provides an entry point to the Java <-> Managed transition.
 The Java classes are generated during application (as well as `Xamarin.Android`) build and we call them **Java Callable Wrappers**.
 For instance, the following managed class:

 ```csharp